List of currencies in Africa: Colonial era

-Modern day
+Modern times

-A different trend was seen when the predominant foreign power relationship changed, causing a change in the currency: the East African rupee (from long-term trade with Arabia and India) was replaced by the East African shilling after the British became the predominant power in the region.
+A different trend developed when the predominant foreign power relationship changed, causing a change in the currency: the East African rupee (from long-term trade with Arabia and India) was replaced by the East African shilling after the British became the predominant power in the region.

 Other countries threw off the dominant currency of a neighbour: the Botswana pula replaced the South African rand in Botswana in 1976.
 Some countries have not changed their currency despite being post-colonial, for example Uganda retains the Ugandan shilling.

-Many African countries change their currency's appearance when a new government takes power (often the new head of state will appear on bank notes), though the notional value remains the same.
-Also, in many African currencies there have been episodes of rampant inflation, resulting in the need for currency revaluation (e.g. the Zimbabwe dollar).
-In some places there is a thriving street trade by unlicensed street traders in US dollars or other stable currencies, which are seen as a hedge against local inflation.
-The exchange rate is grossly more favourable to the seller of the foreign currency than is the official bank rate, but such trading is usually illegal.
+Many African countries have changed their currency's appearance when a new government takes power (often the new head of state will appear on bank notes), although the notional value remains the same.
+Many African currencies have also experienced episodes of rampant inflation, resulting in the need for currency revaluation (e.g., the Zimbabwe dollar).

+Unlicensed street traders have, in some places, conducted a thriving street trade in US dollars or other stable currencies, which are seen as a hedge against local inflation.
+The seller of the foreign currency builds in a significant premium for their charged exchange rate relative to the official bank rate, but such trading is usually illegal.

-In many rural areas there is still a strong bartering culture, the exchanged items being of more immediate value than official currency (following the principle that one can eat a chicken, but not a coin).
+Many rural areas still have a strong bartering culture, since the exchanged items are of more immediate value than official currency (following the principle that one can eat a chicken, but not a coin).
 Even where currency is used, haggling over prices is very common.
-This is in contrast with the pre-independence Rhodesian dollar which was always a strong currency linked to the British pound.
+This is in contrast with the pre-independence Rhodesian dollar, which was always a strong currency linked to the British pound.

 Regional currencies

-Continent
+Continent of Africa

-There is a proposal for a monetary union of the entire African continent, which would call for the creation of a new unified currency, similar to the euro.
-The hypothetical currency is sometimes referred to as the afro or afriq.
-In April 2021, Wamkele Mene, Secretary General of the AfCFTA said: "I don't know how long it will take for Africa to have a common currency.
-It may not happen in our lifetime, but we have got to start somewhere to address the multiplicity of currencies as a constraint for intra-Africa trade".
+A monetary union of the entire African continent has been proposed, calling for the creation of a new unified currency, similar to the euro.
+The hypothetical currency is sometimes referred to as the afro or the afriq.

+In April 2021, Wamkele Mene, Secretary General of the AfCFTA said:

+"I don't know how long it will take for Africa to have a common currency.
+It may not happen in our lifetime, but we have got to start somewhere to address the multiplicity of currencies as a constraint for intra-Africa trade."

 West Africa

 The West African Monetary Zone (WAMZ) has proposed to create a common currency for all West Africa states, the Eco.
 In May 2020, an agreement between the French government and 8 West African countries was reached, meaning to change the CFA franc to the Eco; though no plan had been established as of January 2021.

-However, due to the impacts of the COVID-19 pandemic, Côte d'Ivoire president Alassane Ouattara reportedly said in September 2020 he did not expect the eco to be implemented for another 3 to 5 years.
+In September 2020, due to the impacts of the COVID-19 pandemic, Côte d'Ivoire president Alassane Ouattara reportedly said, however, that he did not expect the eco to be implemented for at least another 3 to 5 years.

 In 2021, the bloc adopted a new plan, aiming to launch the Eco in 2027.